raumildhandhukia/nextnotes/README.md

 # 🗒 ️next-notes
 ## A collaborative web app where users can share and edit notes in real-time.

-🗒️ next-notes is a collaborative web application for note-taking, powered by Next.js.
+🗒️ next-notes is a collaborative web application for note-taking, powered by Next.js and TipTap.

 ![next-notes-updated](https://github.com/raumildhandhukia/nextnotes/assets/72497060/97d262ef-9231-4f5a-b503-edfca1fbbb4d)